Wealthfront Tax-Loss Harvesting White Paper

 This limitation disappears, however, if the investor holds the individual securities that comprise the index in their own account.
 With full ownership of the underlying index securities, an investor can claim both the gains and the losses from such securities’ movements.
 With the ability to sell individual stocks for tax-loss harvesting purposes, the resulting portfolio can thus provide a wealth of tax-loss harvesting opportunities by harvesting losses at the individual stock level - something we call stock level tax-loss harvesting.

 The opportunity to deliver a stock level tax-loss harvesting service prompted firms like Aperio Group and Parametric Portfolio Associates to pioneer managed portfolios of stocks that harvest tax-losses for their clients while emulating a specific index.
 These firms have demonstrated you can generate significant tax alpha if you are willing to incur modest tracking differences from the designated index.
-Unlike index funds, Aperio and Parametric prioritize harvesting tax-losses first and tracking the index second.
+Unlike index funds, Parametric and Aperio prioritize both harvesting tax-losses as well as tracking the index.
 Together, these firms have attracted more than $100 billion under management.
-Unfortunately Aperio and Parametric require a minimum account of $5 million and they charge a premium fee.
+Unfortunately, to access Aperio and Parametric, most investors have to utilize accounts with private wealth managers that may require a minimum account of $5 million with a premium fee on top of the costs of the Aperio and Parametric services.

 Meanwhile, Wealthfront is able to offer a stock level tax-loss harvesting service to a broader set of investors by lowering the minimum account size to $500,000.
 This service is also offered at no additional fee beyond Wealthfront’s normal advisory fee and with no commission charges.